mudpi/mudpi-core/README.md

 * When using DHT11 temperature sensor on an Arduino it would connect and read correctly on the first script run for as long as the script ran for.
 However on the second run the sensor/device would timeout and never work unless I rebooted.
 * Temperature one wire probes tested and read fine on their own but as soon as they were loaded with other sensors they would always return bad readings.
 * Rain sensors are a bit difficult to get accurate time ranges of rain because moisture and corrosion on the sensor cause elongated moisture readings.
 I had to typically wipe them off once or twice a week.
 * Flux and small electronics can have leak voltage quite easily if your not super clean with your hardware work which can interfere with readings.
+* Reading False from redis in python can be cast as a string by default which is truthy and caused a long confusing bug.
+Instead of storing false we just removed the key from redis using a `del` command and check for it the keys existance in MudPi.

 ## Contributing